 8.4 oz serving: 80 mg caffeine (9.5 mg caffeine per fluid ounce)

 Red Bull deserves a mention in this list because it is one of the most well-known and popular energy drinks.
-Yet, with 80 mg of caffeine in an 8.4 ounce serving, Red Bull contains less caffeine than many other energy drinks.
+Yet, with 80 mg of caffeine in an 8.4 ounce serving, Red Bull contains less caffeine than many other products.

 The 12 ounce can, which has now become more common, contains around 114 mg of caffeine.
 Even then, the amount of caffeine is low compared to competing products.